-MANDATORY NOTIFICATION OF TRADE - OPTIONS
+Mandatory Notification of Trade - Options

 program, each at a strike price of NOK 20.85 per share.
-Following the distribution of 15% of the shares in Hexagon Purus AS as dividend in kind on 14 December 2020, the strike price has been
+Following the spin-off of Purus and resultant distribution of a dividend in kind amounting to 15% of that company, the strike price has been

 |Primary insider